StarmanMartin/GCATR/README.md

 Returns either RNA or DNA depending on the codes Bases.
 If the code contains only CYTOSINE (C), ADENINE (A), GUANINE (G) the functions returns DNA.
 If the code contains THYMINE (T) it will also return DNA.
 On the other side, if the the code contains URACIL (U) bases the function returns RNA.
-If the code contains URACIL (U) & THYMINE (T) or any other letter then CYTOSINE (C), ADENINE (A), GUANINE (G), URACIL (U) or THYMINE (T) it will return NONE For more info on this subject read:<br>
+If the code contains URACIL (U) and THYMINE (T) or any other letter then CYTOSINE (C), ADENINE (A), GUANINE (G), URACIL (U) or THYMINE (T) it will return NONE For more info on this subject read:<br>
 *https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5492142/*,<br>